-Policies can be assigned at each level.
+Polices can be assigned at each level.
 Assignments flow down, which means that policy assignments made at the Management Zone apply to all devices or users in the zone.
 Likewise, policy assignments made to a folder or group apply to all members of the folder or group.
 As a result of hierarchical assignments, it is possible for a device or user to be assigned multiple policies of the same type.

-The Inherit from Policy Hierarchy option determines whether or not this Security Settings policy can inherit settings from Security Settings policies that are higher in the hierarchy.
+The Inherit from Policy Hierarchy option determines whether or not this policy can inherit settings from other policies (of the same type) that are above it in the hierarchy.
 Consider the following table: